kubernetes-sigs/kueue/docs/tasks/setup_sequential_admission.md

 ## Drawbacks

-When enabling `waitForPodsReady`, the admission of workloads may be unnecessarily slowed down by sequencing in case the cluster has enough resources to support concurrent workload startup.
+When enabling `waitForPodsReady`, the admission of Workloads may be unnecessarily slowed down by sequencing in case the cluster has enough resources to support concurrent Workload startup.